Sandwiched singularities and nearly Lefschetz fibrations

-\subsection{Braided wiring diagrams:}
+\subsection{Braided wiring diagrams.}

-We would like to encode a DJVS disk arrangement $\Gamma=\cup \Gamma_i$ in $D_x\times D_y$. {(The same strategy works for somewhat more general immersed surface arrangements with similar properties, without requiring that the components be disks, but we will work with DJVS arrangements to avoid lengthy definitions.)} The branch points of the projection arise when $\Gamma_i$ is tangent to a fiber of $\pi_x$, so we refer to these critical points of the projection as tangencies.
+We introduce a diagrammatic way to encode a DJVS disk arrangement $\Gamma=\cup \Gamma_i$ in $D_x\times D_y$. {(The same strategy works for somewhat more general immersed surface arrangements with similar properties, without requiring that the components be disks, but we will work with DJVS arrangements to avoid lengthy definitions.)} The branch points of the projection arise when $\Gamma_i$ is tangent to a fiber of $\pi_x$, so we refer to these critical points of the projection as tangencies.
 The key information is the branch points, the intersections, and how these connect to each other.
-We will show that $\Gamma$ can be determined up to isotopy by a 1-dimensional singular braid with the tangencies and intersection points specified, called a \emph{braided wiring diagram}.
-We generalize the notion of braided wiring diagram (first used by Arvola~\cite{Arvola} to study complex line arrangements) to encode tangencies.
+We will show that $\Gamma$ can be determined up to isotopy by a 1-dimensional singular braid with the tangencies and intersection points specified, called a \emph{braided wiring diagram}: our approach generalizes the notion of braided wiring diagram introduced in~\cite{Arvola} to allow for tangencies.
 Combinatorially, a braided wiring diagram can be encoded by a sequence $(b_0, S_1, b_1, S_2, \dots, b_{N-1},S_{N}, b_{N})$ where $b_i$ is a braid word on $n$ strands, and $S_i$ is a singularity--either a transverse intersection between a specified collection of adjacent strands or a tangency between two specified adjacent strands.
 (One could easily generalize this to allow more singularities, as long as a model is specified for each singularity type.)
 For brevity, we will also write a sequence of the form $(b_0, S_1, b_1, S_2, \dots, b_{N-1},S_{N}, b_{N})$ as a word $b_0 S_1 b_1 S_2 \dots b_{N-1} S_{N} b_{N}$, omitting any identity elements $b_i$.

 We adopt the following notational conventions (conventions vary in the literature).
 Strands are enumerated from top to bottom with local indices (i.e. distance from top at that position in the diagram).
 The diagram is read left to right.
 The singularities are labeled $T_i$ for a tangency between the $i^{th}$ and $i+1^{st}$ strands, and $I^i_{i+k}$ for a transverse intersection between the $i^{th}$ through $(i+k)^{th}$ strands.
 Braid words, read left to right, are in multiplicative notation, $\sigma_i$ indicating a crossing between the $i^{th}$ and $(i+1)^{st}$ strands where the $i^{th}$ strand crosses over the $(i+1)^{st}$ strand from left to right.